 According to FamilyEducation.com, your child is safer in school than any other place, excluding your home.
 Sometimes, the media focuses too much on the school shooting it spreads fear.
 But, this fear has led to parents being more aware of their children’s school environment.

-Since the events at Columbine, parents are on alert whenever talks of school safety are involved.
+Since the events at Columbine, parents are on alert whenever talks of school safety and security are involved.
 In 2016, there was a significant increase in parents’ involvement in K-12 schools based on the National Center for Education Statistics survey.
 89% of parents attended general meetings and 79% attended school or class events.